 Book Week & Author Visits

 At SSPP, we celebrate with a week-long set of events and lessons close to World Book Day.
-These are usually themed (2020 - Bedtime Stories; 2022 - Wild About Reading).
+These are usually themed (2020 - Bedtime Stories; 2022 - Wild About Reading; 2023 - Reading Is Out Of This World).
 We often work from a school-wide text at this point, which mirrors our activities from World Poetry Day.
 Despite the substantial cost to the school, we make every effort to secure an author visit (and these are sometimes at multiple points of the year).
 The calibre of author is high at SSPP, tailoring who we choose to ensure that we feel they will entertain and more importantly enthuse our children.
-In recent years we have had visits from Anthony Lishak, Brian Moses, Jennifer Bell and Maz Evans.
+In recent years we have had visits from Anthony Lishak, Brian Moses, Jennifer Bell, Maz Evans and Ross Montgomery.
 The workshops which take place during these visits are a real highlight, allowing children to step into the world of the professional author.

 We make use of a hybrid model for Reciprocal Reading which draws on the question styles seen with this approach, alongside a more traditional whole-class guided reading model.
 This gives children exposure to further texts, where dialogue about their reading is so important, and also helps them to address reading targets through well-constructed question and answers sessions, as well as additional activities.